IDR/celery-example/README.md

 You can use `./example.sh` to test the support for automatic retries (note this will create an `celery-example-output` directory)

-    for f in $(seq 10); do ./tasks.py ./example.sh 1; done
+    for f in $(seq 100); do ./tasks.py ./example.sh 1; done

 A GUI is available for monitoring tasks

     pip install flower
     celery flower -A tasks

 Redis security
 --------------

-You can set a [password and other configuration options](http://docs.celeryproject.org/en/latest/getting-started/brokers/redis.html) when starting Redis.
+You can set a [password and other configuration options](http://docs.celeryproject.org/en/latest/getting-started/brokers/redis.html) when starting Redis, or in the Redis configuration file.
 Note that all communication is in plain text so does not guard against network sniffing.

-    docker run -d --name redis -p 6379:6379 redis --requirepass PASSWORD export REDIS_URL=redis://:PASSWORD@redis.example.org:6379
+    docker run -d --name redis -p 6379:6379 redis --requirepass PASSWORD

+    BROKER_URL = 'redis://:PASSWORD@redis.example.org:6379'